What Is Safety Culture in SMS

 Conveniently, improving these aspects of your SMS are actually not terribly difficult:

-- Make sure new concerns are communicated immediately to entire company;
+- Make sure new concerns are communicated immediately to the entire company;

 - Do emergency drills to practice reactions to dangerous situations; and